 For years we have been looking in the wrong places.

-Clever scientists in white coats with pens in their top pockets
+Clever scientists in white coats with pens in their top

 Promised to save us from our madness if they could just